isomerpages/nlb-IOHA2020/_workshops/developing-untold-community-oral-history-collections-community-oral-history-collections-development-protocol.md

 <td width="471">
 <p><strong>About the Trainer</strong></p>
 <img src="/images/hanisdiyana.jpg" alt="Hanis Diyana Kamarudin" style="width:215px;" />
-<p><strong>Hanis Diyana Kamarudin</strong> teaches oral history as part of the Records Management Programme at the Universiti Teknologi MARA, Malaysia.
-She served as Deputy Secretary of the Malaysian Oral History Association from 2013 to 2015.
-She is delighted to be part of an association that brings together academia, researchers and industry partners to record, share and archive oral history.
-She obtained her PhD from Monash University, Melbourne, Australia.</p>
+<p><strong>Dr Hanis Diyana Kamarudin</strong> teaches oral history as part of a Records Management Programme at the Faculty of Information Management, Universiti Teknologi MARA, Malaysia.
+She obtained her PhD from Monash University, Melbourne, Australia.
+She served as Deputy Secretary of the Malaysian Oral History Association from 2013 until 2015 and was elected as an Executive Committee in 2020.
+She is delighted to be part of the Malaysian Oral History Association, bringing academic researchers and industry partners together to record, share, and archive oral history.</p>
 <p>&nbsp;</p>
 </td>
 </tr>